 There are many occasions when children (or adults) need to dress up and it need not cost the Earth!
 Today I am going to show you how quick, simple and cheap it can be to make a donkey costume.
 I made ours for festival attire, but I can see that this could come in very handy for the Christmas nativity, Easter or any other donkey occasion.

 The Basic donkey costume

 First of all quite simply – wear grey clothes.

 I was originally going to put my boys in their school trousers or shorts because it was just for one day dress up.
 Turns out they already had grey in their wardrobes!
-My older of the 2 didn’t want to wear shorts in the end so wore black trousers (the casual comfy kind) and this worked too!
+My older of the 2 didn’t want to wear shorts.
+So in the end so wore black trousers: The casual comfy kind, and this worked too!
 For myself and my husband I just popped on e-bay and order some grey clothes (not too expensive as I just wanted plain too).